justinwlin/runpodWhisperx/README.md

 docker run --rm --gpus all -it justinwlin/runpodwhisperx:1.3 /bin/bash
 ```

-If you want to run it against th example mp3:
+If you want to run it against th example mp3 through the bash shell:
 Mac / CPU
 ```
 whisperx example.mp3 --compute_type int8 --language en